Albert-Mule/e-farmconnectzm/README.md

 Important Note for Live Weather:
 The Live Weather feature requires an OpenWeatherMap API key.
 Ensure that the API_KEY variable in script.js is set to your valid key.
 If you encounter a 401 Unauthorized error, your API key might be incorrect or not yet active.

+Deployment with GitHub Pages
+You can easily host this static website using GitHub Pages, making it accessible online.

+Create a GitHub Repository:

+Go to GitHub and create a new public repository (e.g., e-farmconnect-zambia).

+Important: If you want your site to be yourusername.github.io, name the repository exactly that.
+Otherwise, a regular repository name will result in a URL like yourusername.github.io/repository-name/.

+Push Your Code to GitHub:

+Initialize a Git repository in your project folder (if you haven't already):

+git init

+Add your files:

+git add .

+Commit your changes:

+git commit -m "Initial commit of E-FarmConnect Zambia app"

+Link to your GitHub repository:

+git remote add origin https://github.com/your-username/your-repository-name.git

+(Replace your-username and your-repository-name)

+Push your code:

+git push -u origin master

+(Or main if that's your default branch name)

+Enable GitHub Pages:

+On GitHub, navigate to your repository.

+Click on "Settings" (usually near the top right).

+In the left sidebar, click on "Pages".

+Under "Build and deployment", for "Source", select "Deploy from a branch".

+Under "Branch", select your primary branch (e.g., main or master) and choose the / (root) folder.

+Click "Save".

+Access Your Live Site:

+GitHub Pages will now build and deploy your site.
+This process usually takes a few minutes.

+Once deployed, the URL for your live site will be displayed on the "Pages" settings page (e.g., https://your-username.github.io/your-repository-name/).

 Usage
 Navigation: Use the navigation bar at the top to jump between sections (Home, Features, Benefits, Timeline, Future, Contact).